awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark.md

     ```
     $ pip install sagemaker_pyspark
     ```
-  + In a notebook instance, create a new notebook that uses either the `Sparkmagic (PySpark)` or the `Sparkmagic (PySpark3)` kernel and connect to a remote &Amazon EMR cluster\.
-For more information, see [Build Amazon SageMaker notebooks backed by Spark in Amazon EMR](http://aws.amazon.com/blogs/machine-learning/build-amazon-sagemaker-notebooks-backed-by-spark-in-amazon-emr/)
+  + In a notebook instance, create a new notebook that uses either the `Sparkmagic (PySpark)` or the `Sparkmagic (PySpark3)` kernel and connect to a remote Amazon EMR cluster\.
+For more information, see [Build Amazon SageMaker Notebooks Backed by Spark in Amazon EMR](http://aws.amazon.com/blogs/machine-learning/build-amazon-sagemaker-notebooks-backed-by-spark-in-amazon-emr/)\.

 + You can get the Scala library from Maven\.
-Add the Spark library to your project by adding the following dependency to your pom\.xml file:
+Add the Spark library to your project by adding the following dependency to your `pom.xml` file:

   ```
   <dependency>